joacoh/wise2mbh/README.md

 - Public pipeline: Available as **pipeline.py** on main

-- Tutorials: Available on Jupyter notebooks on main/tutorials
+- Tutorials: Notebooks on main/notebooks

 - Documentation: **WIP**